Career Advancement Strategies: 6 Actionable Tips for Growth

 However you’d like your career to advance is up to you but ensuring that you have set out these goals is key to moving forward with intention.

 The old adage that it’s not what you know, but who you know (and who knows you) still rings true.
 The value of your professional network cannot be overstated in your career advancement journey.
-There are people in your network who can provide you with opportunities, advocate for you in rooms that you’re not in, or simply be someone to provide advice as you seek out your next steps.
+By building strong connections, you gain access to opportunities, advocates in the workplace, and mentors who can guide your next steps.

-Here are some practical ways you can start expanding and leveraging your network:
+Here are some practical ways you can start expanding and leveraging your professional network:

 - Attend industry events, including both in-person and virtual experiences.
 This could include webinars, conferences, or networking happy hours that provide opportunities to connect with professionals.